 Errol Bruce Although born in Alexandria, Egypt, on 27th October 1942, Errol was brought up in Canada and was one of the many Canadians broadcasters to bring a touch of professionalism to Britain's emerging commercial radio industry.
 He joined Radio Caroline in April 1964.
 His theme tune was Jimmy McGriff's I've Got A Woman and he was heard on both Caroline ships before transferring to “Swinging” Radio England in 1966.
 This station referred to itself as “Boss Radio,” its disc-jockeys were called “Boss Jocks” and Errol now became known as “Bosscat” Bruce.
 After the pirate era, Errol returned to Canada and worked for CKFH, CHUM-FM, Q107, the CBC, was part of the team that created the expression Fast Forward for a high-tech TV programme and was involved with North America's first All-Night Show.
 He now lives in Toronto and runs the Virtually Strange Network website under his full name of Errol Bruce-Knapp.
 His long-running UFO radio programme, Strange Days...Indeed, is no longer on the air but still available in podcast form.
 There is a fascinating interview with Errol, in which he discusses his offshore career, on The Spectrum Radio Network (also available on YouTube).
 (Many thanks to Errol for getting in touch and updating the above information.
 The photo was taken by Errol's colleague Look Boden.
 See also Look's photo album, Paul Noble's photo album and these photos taken on Radio England.)

 Gerry Burke Just as the name Paul Kaye was synonymous with Radio London's news, so Gerry Burke will always be associated with the rival Radio Caroline South's Newsbeat.
 Born in Croydon, south London, in 1930, Gerry had previously been a journalist and worked in the theatre.
 The son-in-law of actor Bernard Miles, he had been in the Publicity Department at Lord Miles' Mermaid Theatre immediately before joining Caroline South in December 1966.
 Gerry was News Chief until August 1967 when he left the ship ahead of the introduction of the Marine Offences Act.
 However he returned the following year and broadcast under a new name, Henry Morgan, for a couple of weeks in February.
 As well as reading the news, this time he also presented some shows, using the theme tune Sucu Sucu by the Laurie Johnson Orchestra.
 During the seventies he made appearances on Johnnie Walker's Radio One shows as “Bill The Boilerman.”
 Under his real name of Gerald Frow, he wrote for a number of radio and television series including My Old Man, Young Sherlock and The Kids From 47a as well as for the comedy duo Hinge and Bracket.
 (The Hinge and Bracket website is hingeandbracketofficial.co.uk.)
+Ian Anderson tells us that Gerry and his second wife Jean moved to Shetland in the nineties.
 Sadly Gerry died in December 2005.
 (Photo by Richard Burn from “Radio Caroline” published by Landmark Press.
-Thanks to Geoff Toon for some of the above information.)
+Thanks to Ian Anderson and Geoff Toon for their assistance.)

 Paul Burnett was born in Manchester on 26th November 1943 and, as a child, travelled the country while his parents trod the boards performing in variety shows.
 After completing his education, he worked in a department store, then joined the RAF and, while in the forces, he broadcast in Aden.
 Bitten by the radio bug, he bought himself out of the air force so that he could take a job with Radio 270 where he presented the Breakfast Show.
 Paul was not a particularly good sailor and the Radio 270 ship was very small.
 It got pretty rough on the North Sea and he once famously threw-up live on the air in the middle of reading a script advertising the delights of a bacon breakfast.
 The advertiser was less than impressed.
 Paul's theme tune was Peridot by Bob Miller and His Millermen.
 He left 270 to join Manx Radio.
 From there he moved to Luxembourg and later Radio One.
 He has since worked for a number of local stations, including Capital Gold between 1988 and 1995, for Chris Cary (alias Spangles Muldoon) at Radio Nova International, for the forces radio service BFBS and the Classic Gold network.
 For many years he presented the Vintage Chart Show on the BBC World Service and even made the charts himself under a couple of aliases: As “Laurie Lingo & The Dipsticks” he and Dave Lee Travis reached number four in 1976 with a spoof version of Convoy and as “The Pee Bee Squad” he had a smaller hit in 1985: Rugged And Mean, Butch And On Screen.
 For many years Paul attempted to get a film project off the ground.
 Making Waves, based loosely on his time with Radio 270, got as far as casting and pre-production but unfortunately then stalled.
 (This is a Radio 270 promotional photo.
 There are more pictures of Paul in Guy Hamilton's, Hal Yorke's and Roger Scott's photo albums, and some more recent ones at a Radio 270 reunion in December 2010.)